LabTranslationalArchitectomics/expressyouRcell/README.md

 Enrichment analysis restricted to the sub-ontology of cellular components is performed on genes input by the user.
 Colors of each subcellular compartment are based on pvalues from the Fisher’s test, used to assess the statistical significance of the enrichment.
 Also in this case, it is possible to selectively visualize only genes belonging to distinct classes by providing the ```group_by``` parameter with the name of the column with the categorical variable (e.g. “class”) on which you have previously stored the gene classification.
 Otherwise, if you do not want to discriminate genes by defined categories, you can set the ```group_by``` parameter to null.
 As previously described, the additional parameter ```grouping_vars``` can be specified to subselect the categories you are interested to plot, otherwise the default value of this parameter is null and all the genes will be considered regardless any classification.

-For example, the following lines will generate two distinct cellular pictograms (for the specified classes '+' and '-') for each time point in your list, as can be seen in the picture below.
+For example, the following lines will generate two distinct cellular pictographs (for the specified classes '+' and '-') for each time point in your list, as can be seen in the picture below.

 ```
 example_list_output_together_enr <- color_cell(timepoint_list = example_list,
                                                plot_data = "neuron",
-                                               gene_loc_table = gene_loc_table,
+                                               gene_loc_table = gene_loc_table_mm22,
                                                coloring_mode = "enrichment",
                                                group_by = "class",
                                                grouping_vars = c("+", "-"))
 ```
-The following pictogram show the localization of a subset of up-regulated genes at the second stage provided in the example_list.
+The following pictograph show the localization of a subset of up-regulated genes at the second stage provided in the example_list.
 Color shades are based on the significance of the enrichment for genes localizing in a cellular compartment/organelle.
  <img src="https://github.com/gittina/expressyouRcell/blob/master/vignettes/fig3.png" width="950" height="450">

 ## Print and save your results
 The main function ```color_cell``` finally returns a list containing three items:
 * ```localization_values```: a ```data.table``` with five columns, reporting respectively the subcellular structure with its associated value, a numeric code for grouping the cellular localizations by colour with their associated colour shades, and the identifier of each time point.
 * ```ranges```: a ```data.table``` summarizing the necessary information (e.g. start, end, color and labels) for each range into which subcellular localization values have been assigned.
-* ```plot```: a list of ```ggplot``` objects with the resulting cellular pictograms, coloured accordingly to your input data.
+* ```plot```: a list of ```ggplot``` objects with the resulting cellular pictographs, coloured accordingly to your input data.

-So, to save your results you can simply print the pictograms as you prefer by accessing the ```plot``` item within the final list returned by ```color_cell```.
+So, to save your results you can simply print the pictographs as you prefer by accessing the ```plot``` item within the final list returned by ```color_cell```.

 ```
 ggsave(example_list_output_together_cpm[["plot"]][["plot_brain_p3_rs"]],